strapdata/elassandra/README.md

 Project documentation is available at [doc.elassandra.io](http://doc.elassandra.io).

 * **2017-04-27 Release 2.4.2-13**
-   * Project refactoring with Cassandra code as a git submodule (see How to contribute below)
+   * Project refactoring, Elassandra is now an Elasticsearch plugin for [Strapadata-Cassandra](https://github.com/strapdata/cassandra) (see How to contribute below).
-   * Search performance improvement with a new token_ranges_bitset_cache (see [Optimized search requests](http://doc.elassandra.io/en/latest/operations.html#optimized-search-routing) in the documentation)
+   * Search performance improvement by introducing a new token_ranges_bitset_cache (see [Optimized search requests](http://doc.elassandra.io/en/latest/operations.html#optimized-search-routing) in the documentation)
 * **2017-02-25 Release 2.4.2-9 Significant write performance improvement**
 * **2017-01-15 Release 2.4.2-4 Upgrade to Cassandra 3.0.10**
 * **2016-12-25 Release 2.4.2-2 Upgrade to Elasticsearch 2.4.2 + pass 3000 unit tests from Elasticsearch**